Meitei people: Cuisine

-A typical every day Meitei meal will have rice, vegetable or fish curry, a piquant side dish (either morok metpa or iromba accompanied with herbs), a champhut (a steamed/boiled vegetable with little sugar, e.g., carrot, pumpkin or cucumber slices or steamed/boiled mustard green stems, etc without sugar), and a Kanghou.
-Meat cuisines are also popular amongst the Meiteis and some of the common meat curries are Yen Thongba (Chicken Curry) and Nganu Thongba (Duck Curry) and depending on regions Oak Thongba(Pork curry) and Shan Thongba(Beef curry).
+A typical every day Meitei meal will have rice, vegetable or fish curry, a piquant side dish (either morok metpa or eromba accompanied with herbs), a champhut (a steamed/boiled vegetable with little sugar, e.g., carrot, pumpkin or cucumber slices or steamed/boiled mustard green stems, etc. without sugar), and a Kanghou.
+Meat cuisines are also popular amongst the Meiteis and some of the common meat curries are yen thongba (chicken curry) and nganu thongba (duck curry) and depending on regions, oak thongba (pork curry) and shan thongba (beef curry).

 Subsistence

 The Meitei are mainly agriculturists in which rice is a staple crop.
 However, they also grow mangoes, lemons, pineapples, oranges, guavas, and other fruits.
 Fishing is also common among the Meitei that can either be a profession or a hobby.
 Women tend to dominate the local markets as sellers of food items, textiles, and traditional clothing.

-Sports

-Traditional Meitei sports are still in existence, with some even spreading throughout the world.

-Some sports are worth mentioned as follows:

-Sagol Kangjei: It is the earliest form of modern-day Polo which traces its origin to Manipur.
-According to Guinness World Records (1992), " Polo can be traced to origins in Manipur state, India, C. 3100 CE when it was played as 'Sagol Kangjei.

-Mukna Kang-jei: It is a form of Meitei Wrestling.
-It is considered to be the most masculine form of sports.

-Huyen langlon: Huyen langlon is a martial art from Manipur.
-In the Manipuri language, huyen means war while langlon or langlong can mean net, knowledge or art.
-Huyen langlon consists of two main components: thang-ta (armed combat) and sarit sarak (unarmed fighting).

-Khong kangjei: It is a form of Meitei Hockey.